Flakpanzer Gepard: Developmental history

 The Gepard was developed during the 1960s as a replacement for the M42 Duster.
 Two projects were investigated.
-These were the ‘Matador’ (designed by Rheinmetall, AEG, Siemens, and Krauss-Maffei) and the ‘5PFZ-A’ (designed by Oerlikon, Contraves, Siemens-Albis, Hollandse Signaalapparaten and Kraus-Maffei/Porsche).
+These were the ‘Matador’ (designed by Rheinmetall, AEG, Siemensi, and Krauss-Maffei) and the ‘5PFZ-A’ (designed by Oerlikon, Contraves, Siemens-Albis, Hollandse Signaalapparaten and Kraus-Maffei/Porsche).
 In 1969, construction began of four A prototypes testing both 30 and 35 mm guns.
 In June 1970, it was decided to use the 35 mm type.
 In 1971, twelve second phase B prototypes were ordered.
 In 1971 the Dutch army ordered a CA preseries of five vehicles based on a parallel development that had used a West German 0-series Leopard 1 vehicle made available by the West German government in March 1970 as the C-prototype.

 Early pre-series vehicle on trial for the Royal Netherlands Army in 1976.

 German companies produced a small preseries of both the B1 and B2R.
 In February 1973, the political decision was made to produce the type.
-In September 1973 the contract was signed with Krauss-Maffei for 432 B2 turrets and 420 hulls with a total value of DM 1,200,000,000.
+In September 1973, the contract was signed with Krauss-Maffei for 432 B2 turrets and 420 hulls with a total value of DM 1,200,000,000.
 Each Gepard would be about three times the price of a normal Leopard 1.
 The first was delivered in December 1976.
 Belgium ordered 55 vehicles, which were identical to the German version.
 The Netherlands ordered 95 vehicles (designated Cheetah PRTL or Pantser Rups Tegen Luchtdoelen), split into three batches (CA1, CA2 and CA3), which were equipped with Philips radar systems.

 Since the 1980s, Redeye and later Stinger MANPADS teams have been accompanying the Gepard units to take advantage of their long-range scanning capacity.
 To combine this capacity in a single unit, a missile system upgrade that mounts the Stingers in twin packs to the autocannons was developed.
 The system was tested by the German Bundeswehr but not bought due to budget restrictions.
 Instead, the Ozelot Light Air Defence System (LeFlaSys) was fielded for the three Airborne Brigades.